VEZY/MultiScaleTreeGraph.jl/docs/src/the_mtg/mtg_format.md

 ### The CODE section

 The first section of an MTG file is the `CODE` section.
 It must appear first in the file as it is used to determine which version of the format specification the MTG file is following.
 The standard format in 2021 is the `FORM-A` specification.
+A new format is under reflexion but is not yet available.

 ### The CLASSES section